Thesis structure options

 Please note the advice in points 1-12 of the section 'Thesis based on a series of publishable works produced during candidature' above.
 Most of this advice is relevant to a thesis based on prior publications.
 The requirement for an Authorship Statement for each co-authored publication (point 5) is also applicable.

-Please also see the OPAL: Open Access and Licencing section below for further information on your rights and responsibilities as users and creators of information and learning resources.
+Please also see the OPAL: Open Access and Licensing section below for further information on your rights and responsibilities as users and creators of information and learning resources.

 Theses in the creative arts (visual arts, media arts, performing arts and creative and professional writing) may be presented in one of two forms: a conventional written thesis, or a thesis comprising creative work and a supporting written exegesis.
 In the creative work plus exegesis model, both components are examined.
 Together they need to demonstrate a substantial original contribution to knowledge.